bsmiller25/city_wiki/README.md

 HTML code that allows the user to submit a city name that does not currently exist in the database.
 Passes the name back to server.py which runs scraper.py and redirects to the new page.

-### Other notes:

-When setting up, run the manual scraper at the CLI at least once (example: python scraper.py "New York City") in order to populate the table with at least one record.